khj1977/mass_map/README.md

 Although the code and algorithm is just a quick hack, output generated KML has enough accuracy.

 Note that framework made by me and used for this project is inspired by framework of SpicySoft (OSS).
+Development of this framework is incomplete since this project does not require full code of the framework.

 For detail, please check the above URL.